Elaine C. Smith: Television

 In 1984, she made her TV debut on the BBC Scotland comedy Laugh???
 I Nearly Paid My Licence Fee; however, her first major television appearance came in 1986 as a star of the sketch show Naked Video.
 Made by BBC Scotland, it was shown throughout the UK on BBC2.
 In between seasons of Naked Video, Smith also starred in the Scottish sitcom City Lights, which ran for seven years on the BBC.
 Smith is best known for her role as Mary 'Mary Doll' Nesbitt in the BBC sitcom Rab C. Nesbitt, a series based on characters in a Naked Video sketch.
-Launched in 1990 and set in Glasgow, the show was a cult hit, and ran for nine years on BBC Two.
-The show was revived for a Christmas special in 2008, two new series in 2010 and 2011, and a New Year special in 2014.
+Launched in 1990 and set in Glasgow, the show ran for nine years on BBC Two.
+It was revived for a Christmas special in 2008, two new series in 2010 and 2011, and a New Year special in 2014.
+From 1997 to 2001, Smith starred as Rosa in the BBC children's television show, Hububb.

 Smith has appeared in the BBC dramas Two Thousand Acres of Sky and 55 Degrees North, performed alongside Helena Bonham Carter in the British film Women Talking Dirty, and toured Scotland with her stand-up comedy show.
 In October 2007, she appeared in an episode of the Jennifer Saunders sitcom The Life and Times of Vivienne Vyle.
 In 2010 she took part in an STV tribute to Scottish actor Gerard Kelly.
 In January 2011, she appeared on Celebrity Mastermind with singer-songwriter Joni Mitchell as her specialist subject.
 She finished second on the programme.

 Since 2015, Smith has presented a documentary-style show entitled Burdz Eye View, broadcast by STV, in which she tours Scotland with her comedy act and talks about Scottish life and culture.
+For her work on the series, Smith was awarded a Royal Television Society Award.
+A special episode, Burdz Eye View of Hogmanay was broadcast in 2015, welcoming viewers into the New Year.
 In 2015, Smith had a part in the third series of Kay Mellor's BBC drama The Syndicate.

 In 2016, she began starring in the BBC Scotland sitcom Two Doors Down.
-She won the BAFTA Scotland award for Best Actress - Television in 2018 for her performance.
+In 2018 she won the BAFTA Scotland award for Best Actress – Television for her performance.